 Employees take far more pride in their work when they have the opportunity to learn new skills.
 It’s important to find out what it is they’re looking for and assist them in their dreams.
 This can be accomplished in training at work, online courses, and other ways.
 When the leader shows this much interest in their future, they feel even more inspired and valuable in their job.

 All employees are not the same, and they need to be managed differently.
 By observing them, a good leader knows how to handle each one.
 Some employees need more coaching and feedback while others require a lot less.
 Consider each person individually and lead them accordingly.

 This is the final step in motivating employees.
 When employees underperform, it can undermine an entire company.
 When others see these employees are not performing, and getting away with it, they tend to do the same.
-Explain to the other employees why this person was fired.
-In the end, it can actually be an inspiration to them.
+Your team will know when someone is being tackled about their underperformance, even without saying anything, they will sense it.

-Conclusion – Good leaders are intensely orientated in taking action.
+Good leaders are intensely orientated in taking action.
 The moment they hear a great idea, they quickly move to apply this idea and get it into action.
-If you, as a leader, hear something that will help inspire your team to the next level, put it into practice today.
+If you, as a leader, as you learn the techniques to inspire your team for improved productivity put them into practice today.
 You’ll be totally amazed of the outcome.